-The above assets are provided throughout the urban areas of Mudgee, Gulgong, Rylstone and Kandos and contribute to community public health and protection of the environment.
+The above assets are provided throughout the urban areas of Mudgee, Gulgong, Rylstone, Kandos, Charbon and Clandulla, contributing to community public health.

 WHAT IS AN ASSET MANAGEMENT PLAN?

 Asset management planning is a comprehensive process to ensure delivery of services from infrastructure is provided in a financially sustainable manner.